heungjae/actifio-1/Sky/SSLcert.md

 sudo security delete-certificate -c "<name of existing certificate>"
 ```

+You need to perform the following steps to add certificates to the Trusted Root Certification Authorities store for a local computer:

 Windows
 ```
 Click Start, click Start Search, type mmc, and then press ENTER.